 4. Promotion for the films and press focus covered by the Festival’s Media Sponsors.

-5. The option for their films to travel and be screened as part of curated programmes with affiliated festivals.
+5. The option for their films to travel and get screened as part of curated programmes with affiliated festivals.

-6. AegeanFF Partners Offers including discounts up to 30% on ferry tickets, restaurants, bars, rentals, hotels.
+6. Discounts up to 30% on ferry tickets, restaurants, bars, rentals.

-7. Special Guest Passes for plus ones to accompany the filmmakers to the islands and enjoy the same benefits with the invited guests.
+7. 40% discounted Festival Passes for plus ones to accompany the filmmakers to the islands.

 The Aegean Film Festival is a non-profit organisation supporting artists and filmmakers from around the world.

-1. The submissions of the Aegean Film Festival are open to films of different genres, techniques, production types and budgets.
+1. The submissions of the Aegean Film Festival are open to films of different genres, techniques, production types and budgets as long as they are completed (premiere) after the 1st of January 2023 ( 18 months before the event date).

 2. The accepted running times of the films differ according to the category submitted: